-When teachers entered their classrooms this week, Ramadan was already underway.
-This year, Ramadan falls at the end of the school year.
-This holiest season for Muslim students—a time for prayer, fasting, and intentionally drawing closer to God—will be peppered with completing assignments, writing exams, and snack-filled end-of-year parties.
+When teachers enter their classrooms next week, Ramadan will already be underway.
+It begins on May 5th this year—towards the end of the school year.
+This holiest season for Muslim students—a time for prayer, fasting, and intentionally drawing closer to God—will be peppered with completing assignments, writing exams, and snack-filled study sessions.

 This isn’t about bringing faith into the classroom, it’s about helping students be their best.

 1. Make sure your classroom and school are safe spaces for all students.

 Every child deserves dignity and respect—no student should be made to choose between practicing their faith and getting an education.

 2. If you are not Muslim, learn about Islam to better understand your Muslim students.

 Just as Christianity is a faith with many forms of expression, so is Islam.
 Observing Ramadan is universal for practicing Muslims, but its expression can look different depending on community and culture.
 Not all Muslims fast, not all Muslims can fast, and not all Muslims begin to fast at the same age.

 Read about Ramadan from a wide range of sources and perspectives.
 Explore the particularities of the Islamic community where you live.
 Don’t put the burden of educating you about Islam on your students, though you may consider inviting parents in to have a conversation about what the practice of Ramadan means for their family and student.

 3. Give them options that will help them succeed.